On Representing Resilience Requirements of Microservice Architecture Systems: Introduction

 \section{Introduction}

-Microservice Architecture (aka Microservices)\cite{fowler2014microservices} is a new architectural style which modularizes software components as services, which are called microservices, and makes services and service development teams as independent of each other as possible.
-In recent years, Microservice Architecture has already been a mainstream architecture style adopted by many leading internet companies\cite{hoff2017lessons}\cite{mauro2016adopting}.
-Shifting to Microservice Architecture promises fast time-to-market of individual services, and enables modern development processes like Continuous Delivery\cite{humble2010continuous}, DevOps\cite{bass2015devops}.
-Besides the delivery speed, scalability, flexibility in resource allocation, code reuse and other features are also improved greatly by the Microservice Architecture.
+Microservice Architecture (aka Microservices)\cite{fowler2014microservices} is a new architectural style which modularizes software components as services, that are called microservices, and these services are fine-grained and isolated so that they are able to change independently of each other.
+In recent years, Microservice Architecture(MSA) has become a mainstream architecture style adopted by many leading internet companies\cite{hoff2017lessons}\cite{mauro2016adopting}.
+Shifting to Microservice Architecture enables development with fast iterations\cite{newman2015building}, therefore developers can adopt modern development processes like Continuous Delivery\cite{humble2010continuous}, DevOps\cite{bass2015devops} to ensure time-to-market services \cite{balalaie2016microservices}.

-Although the Microservice Architecture has many benefits, Microservice Architecture Systems (MSA Systems) are more fragile than traditional monolithic systems\cite{dragoni2017microservices}, because Microservices are usually deployed in a more sophisticated environment using virtual infrastructures like virtual machines and containers, and there are lots of components for service decoupling and management (e.g. API Gateway, Message Queue, Service Registry, etc.).
-Threats come from anywhere in an MSA System: small-density components with faults \cite{hatton1997reexamining}, unstable message passing among microservices\cite{montesi2016circuit}, the underlying cloud environment with unreliable containers, virtual machines, or bare-metal servers\cite{esposito2016challenges}.
+Microservices are usually deployed in a sophisticated environment using virtual infrastructure like virtual machines and containers, and there are lots of components for service decoupling and management (e.g. API Gateway, Message Queue, Service Registry, etc.).
+Thus threats come from anywhere in an MSA System: small-density components with faults \cite{hatton1997reexamining}, unstable message passing among microservices\cite{montesi2016circuit}, the underlying cloud environment with unreliable containers, virtual machines, or bare-metal servers, etc.\cite{esposito2016challenges}.
 Even normal actions taken in cloud environments like software/hardware upgrades and dynamic changes in configuration files may lead to severe service outages, which are lessons learned from hundreds of service outage reports of cloud companies in the literature\cite{Gunawi2016Why}.